cpp-io2d/P0267_RefImpl/BUILDING.md

 6. Install graphicsmagick for win32 with the command ".\vcpkg.exe install graphicsmagick"
 7. Install graphicsmagick for x64 with the command ".\vcpkg.exe install graphicsmagick --triplet x64-windows"
 8. Inspect which packages have been installed with the command ".\vcpkg.exe list"
-Please note that only x64 build is being tested at the moment.
+Both Win32 and x64 builds are supported and being tested.

 Example of CMake execution (assuming that vcpkg was installed in c:/tools):
 ```